Four-Square Cipher Online Encoder

 Frequently Asked Questions

-How does a four-square cipher work?
+How does the four-square cipher differ from a two-square cipher?